 Losing someone you love unexpectedly can leave you feeling shocked and out of sorts.
 Filing a wrongful death claim cannot bring them back, but it can make it easier for you to take care of many of the expenses that come along with the loss of a loved one: funeral and burial expenses, replacing the services they performed in your life, and replacing some of their income for a period of time.
 Do you have grounds for a wrongful death claim?
-The Brooklyn attorneys at Sibley Dolman can help.
+The Brooklyn wrongful death attorneys at Dolman Law Group can help.
 Contact us today at 833-552-7274 (833-55-CRASH) to set up your free consultation.

 An attorney can help seek evidence in your case.
 When you have a wrongful death claim, you cannot call one of the primary witnesses—your deceased loved one—to the stand.
 By working with an attorney, however, you can collect other evidence that will help support your claim, including: